 Here’s what’s wrong with it: you’re hiring for a startup.
 It’s not a job, it’s a lifestyle.
 For founders and senior execs, this will be an all-consuming, 24-7 job.
 Plan on seeing this jerk more often than you see your spouse or kids.
 Founders are sacrificing a lot to make this company a success, and there are zero guarantees it’ll work out.

 Charles Schwab CEO Walter Bettinger invites final-round candidates to breakfast – but first, he asks the waiter to mess up the candidate’s order on purpose.
 Why?
 To test their problem-solving and communication skills in a grace-under-pressure situation.
 It’s a canny way to weed out both jerks and overly passive types.

-My equivalent character test: I observe how the candidate interacts with everyone through the process, including admins.
+Here’s an equivalent character test: observe how the candidate interacts with everyone through the process, including admins.
 Was scheduling with that person gracious or grating?
-Talented jerks know how to behave during interviews – it’s outside of official interviews, to the “little people”, that they reveal their unpleasant tendencies.
+Talented jerks know how to behave during interviews – it’s outside of official interviews, to the “little people,” that they reveal their unpleasant tendencies.
 Life is too short, people.